isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>A) Immigration Clearance</b></i>

+During immigration clearance, provide all relevant documents and information required by the immigration officer, including proof of tests taken if necessary.
+For eligible travellers vaccinated overseas who are staying in Singapore for less than 30 days, you may also inform the officer to have your <a href="/health/vtsg" target="_blank">vaccination details registered in your TraceTogether app</a> in order to be eligible for location vaccination-differentiated measures.
+Travellers staying longer than 30 days will have a different process to <a href="/health/vtsg#VDSMM" target="_blank">register their vaccinated status inland</a>.

 You must present yourself for immigration clearance at a point of entry into Singapore.
 You must satisfy the basic entry requirements before you can be considered for entry.
 The period of stay granted wil be shown on the visit pass endorsement given on your passport.
 Please note that from <b><u>10 Oct 2021</u></b>, all foreign visitors arriving in Singapore <b><u>via air</u></b> will be notified digitally of their Visit Pass (e-Pass) through email.
 There will not be any physical endorsement on your passport.
 The e-Pass notification will indicate the period of stay granted and last day of stay allowed.
 Please ensure that you provide a valid email address when submitting the SG Arrival Card to ensure that you receive the e-Pass. <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">Click here</a> for more information about the e-Pass.

 &#9744;  <i><b>B) COVID-19 Tests</b></i>